top of page

 Build a Cup Tower

-SciShow Kids (Youtube)
+from SciShow Kids (Youtube)

 Kids can easily build cup towers along with this 4 minute video.
 They’ll learn by doing how wider bases help with stability.
 They’ll need at least 6 paper or plastic cups, depending on how high they can stack!